particle-iot/docs/src/content/reference/device-os/firmware.md

 **Note**: When using the default `SYSTEM_MODE(AUTOMATIC)` connection behavior, it is necessary to call `cellular_credentials_set()` with the `STARTUP()` macro outside of `setup()` and `loop()` so that the system will have the correct credentials before it tries to connect to the cellular network (see EXAMPLE).

-The following examples can be copied to a file called `setcreds.ino` and compiled and flashed to your {{device}} over USB via the [Particle CLI](/tutorials/developer-tools/cli/).
-With your {{device}} in [DFU mode](/tutorials/device-os/led/electron#dfu-mode-device-firmware-upgrade-), the command for this is:
+The following examples can be copied to a file called `setcreds.ino` and compiled and flashed to your device over USB via the [Particle CLI](/tutorials/developer-tools/cli/).
+With your device in [DFU mode](/tutorials/device-os/led/electron#dfu-mode-device-firmware-upgrade-), the command for this is:

 `particle compile electron setcreds.ino --saveTo firmware.bin && particle flash --usb firmware.bin`

-**Note**: Your {{device}} only uses one set of credentials, and they must be correctly matched to the SIM card that's used.
+**Note**: Your device only uses one set of credentials, and they must be correctly matched to the SIM card that's used.
 If using a Particle SIM, using `cellular_credentials_set()` is not necessary as the default APN of "spark.telefonica.com" with no username or password will be used by Device OS.
 To switch back to using a Particle SIM after successfully connecting with a 3rd Party SIM, just flash any app that does not include cellular_credentials_set().
-Then ensure you completely power cycle the {{device}} to remove the settings from the modem’s volatile memory.
+Then ensure you completely power cycle the device to remove the settings from the modem’s volatile memory.

 ```cpp
 // SYNTAX